ajschumacher/lists/WATCHME.md

 ### Done

+ * "In the Loop" - Funny!
+Close to home re: working in/with government.
  * https://vimeo.com/66085662 another Bret Victor talk - pretty sure I already saw this one
  * youtube doge meme (it's an easter egg!)
  * Fun history of computability from Wadler https://www.youtube.com/watch?v=GnpcMCW0RUA